 Dogwood will make additional funding announcements about future recovery and rebuilding efforts in the months to come.
 If you have any questions, please email [email protected].

-Dogwood invested $10 million to create the Western North Carolina Small Business Initiative (WNCSBI), led by Appalachian Community Capital (ACC).Ā
+Dogwood invested $30 million to create the Western North Carolina Small Business Initiative (WNCSBI), led by Appalachian Community Capital (ACC).
+Both the State of North Carolina and The Duke Endowment have also contributed.

 Many are asking Dogwood for ideas about where to donate for Hurricane Helene relief efforts in Western North Carolina.
 The list below is not exhaustive but is our best recommendation at this time.